-No - your answers will not be saved until you hit submit at the end.
+No, you will need to complete the reference in one go and press submit once it is complete.
 Please note, your session will time out after 20 minutes of inactivity and you will have to start again.

 Can I find out which of my pupils have applied to your programmes?

-Yes - please email us with your school name and contact details.
-Please note that there may be a delay in our response at busy times.
+If you would like to know all pupils from your school who have applied, please email us with your school name and contact details.
+Please note there may be a delay in our response at busy times.

 I have filled in the reference, but I am still receiving reminders - why is this?

-You may have been named as a reference for more than one pupil at your school which means you will receive a separate email and link for each student.
-You may get multiple requests if a pupil applies for more than one programme or applies for a programme more than once.
+Please log into the Teacher Portal to check if you have been named as a referee for more than one pupil at your school – you will receive a separate email for each application.
+Alternatively, the same pupil may have applied for more than one programme.

 I have spotted a mistake on a pupil’s application form, what should I do?